awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-serverlessrepo-auto-publish.md

-# Tutorial: Create a Pipeline That Publishes Your Serverless Application to the AWS Serverless Application Repository<a name="tutorials-serverlessrepo-auto-publish"></a>
+# Tutorial: Create a pipeline that publishes your serverless application to the AWS Serverless Application Repository<a name="tutorials-serverlessrepo-auto-publish"></a>

 You can use AWS CodePipeline to continuously deliver your AWS SAM serverless application to the AWS Serverless Application Repository\.